-It is surprisingly rare to find a marketing practitioner who can say, "This is how my company defines our brand, and this is how we express that brand in every interaction with every audience."
+It is rare to find a marketer who can say, "This is how my company defines our brand, and this is how we express that brand in every interaction with every audience."

-"A brand is the sum of all feelings, thoughts and recognitions - positive and negative - that people in the target audience have about a company, a product or service."
+"A brand is the sum of all feelings, thoughts, visual and other memories - positive and negative - that people in the target audience have about a company, a product or service."

 Steve McNamara, AdCracker.Com.

 This definition of a brand means several things.
 For one, it means that the "brand" resides in the minds of the audience, not in a thing such as a logo.

 It also means that a "brand" is constantly evolving as people experience information about the company, the product or service.
 A brand is more like a cloud than a rock, and it can be shaped by many types of information.
 Some examples:

 - A logo or other visual symbol that immediately identifies a product or company.

 - An aroma, fragrance or odor that people come to associate with a company such as a bakery or tire store.